Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 Gastrointestinal Issues

 If you eat too much of it, side effects include gastrointestinal issues like bloating, gas, and stomach discomfort (16).
-This is because of the high fiber content in avocados, which can be difficult for some people to digest.
+This is because of the high fiber content in avocados, which can be difficult for some people to digest if they aren’t used to eating much fiber.
+If you want to increase your fiber intake, it’s best to do so gradually.

-Additionally, if you have a sensitive stomach or suffer from irritable bowel syndrome (IBS), it’s best to limit your avocado intake to avoid any discomfort.
+Additionally, if you have a sensitive stomach or suffer from irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD), talk to your doctor about whether you need to limit your avocado intake to avoid any discomfort.

 Read more: How to Prepare Healthy Avocado Mayo at Home?